This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The walls of this room are covered with detailed instructions for obtaining different scents / What to See at the Temple of Horus at Edfu

-To the right of the Inner Hypostyle Hall used to be the Treasury.
-It contained objects that were used to adorn the statues of the gods.
+To the right of the Inner Hypostyle Hall once stood the Treasury, a treasure trove housing precious objects used to adorn the statues of the gods.
+Each item within is a testament to the devotion and offerings made by ancient worshippers.

 The Naos